sn8k/Jupiter-project/docs/user_guide.md

 - **Include hidden files**: Toggle scanning of dotfiles.
 - **Incremental scan**: Use cache for faster results.
 - **Ignore patterns**: Specify glob patterns to exclude (e.g., `*.log`).
+- **Snapshot label**: Provide an optional text that will tag the resulting snapshot (defaults to an automatic timestamp).
+- **Skip snapshot**: Turn off snapshot persistence for experimental scans.

 #### Running Commands
 Click the **Run** button to execute shell commands within the project root: